ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 TERMINATOR           "a", "an", or MEAS
 ===================  =======================================================

-The templates used by Clarity are:
+The templates used by ClarityNLP are:

 **1. Subject Measures M**